BinxiePeterson/R-ecology-lesson/02-starting-with-data.md

-When we did `str(metadata)` we saw that some of the columns consist of integers, however, multiple columns, such as `SampleID`, `ExperimentCenter`, `Sex`, `BodySuperSite`, and `ChronicCondition` are of a special class called a `factor`.
+When we did `str(metadata)` we saw that some of the columns consist of integers, however, multiple columns, such as `SampleID`, `FileInput`, `Source`, `Genotype`, and `Description` are of a special class called a `factor`.
 Factors are very useful and are actually something that make R particularly well suited to working with data, so we're going to spend a little time introducing them.

 Factors are used to represent categorical data.
 Factors can be ordered or